MEMORY CLUSTER

 It is a cloud/mine where images and symbols are extracted and eternally recombined, unveiling rhizomatic connections between memory, the unconscious mind and the act of painting.
 An ethereal 8-point surround soundscape was composed from bits and fragments of captures from the Wasserschloss.

 The piece is installed in a way that is affected by the passage of day and night, creating an interplay of natural and artificial light with shadow and the intricacies of the room.
-It was designed to be appropriated by the audience and possesses the potential to become a performative space.
+It is a performative space, it is activated by being appropriated by the audience.

 Memory Cluster, 2024